George Washington family secrets revealed by DNA from unmarked 19th century graves | KRDO

 Another key component was DNA from a living descendant of Samuel Washington.
 By comparing the descendant’s pristine DNA with degraded, centuries-old DNA in bone fragments, the scientists uncovered clues about long-lost identities and connections in the Washington family, researchers reported Thursday in the journal iScience.

-“The multitude of these methods allowed us to reveal relationships between unidentified human remains from the mid-19th century and a living descendant who was several generations removed from his ancestors,” said senior study author Charla Marshall, a molecular anthropologist and deputy director of the US Department of Defense DNA Operations, in an email.
+“The multitude of these methods allowed us to reveal relationships between unidentified human remains from the mid-19th century and a living descendant who was several generations removed from his ancestors,” said senior study author Charla Marshall, a molecular anthropologist and deputy director of the US Department of Defense DNA Operations and US Armed Forces Medical Examiner System’s Armed Forces DNA Identification Laboratory, in an email.

 These techniques could also help identify unknown remains from people who served in the military, going as far back as World War II, according to the study.